 - If you use it excessively, you could take out too much of the undercoat

-#7 Best Deshedding Tool for Cats (Budget Option): Eazee by Foolee Deshedding Tool for Cats Review
+#8 Best Budget Deshedding Tool: Eazee by Foolee Deshedding Tool for Cats Review

 If you don’t want to spend up to $40 on the FURminator, this little deshedder tool is a great budget-friendly alternative.